mattgathu/blog/posts/2021-01-08-books-reading.md

 And yes her growing old does come with challenges but reflecting on a life well lived gives value to the moment.

+## Weight of Whispers

+![weight-of-whispers-cover][weight-of-whispers-cover]

+Quite a story this one is!
+I struggled reading through during my first reading session and had to pause and gather myself before resuming the next day; that's how difficult the story is.

+Written in a few pages on a small book is a big story, a story of war, a story of family, of friends..and a story of how the ground shifts beneath us and we are left on shaky foundations.
+The music of our lives stops, and we are left half-stepping through it, not understanding the new rhythm of our existence.

 [naval-almanack-cover]: /images/naval-almanack-cover.jpg
 [notes-on-naval-almanack]: /2021/01/08/notes-naval-almanack.html
 [zikora-cover]: /images/zikora-cover.jpg